Ladders - Portable

 - Get help when handling a heavy or long ladder.

-- Tie off ladders at the top and secure bottom to prevent them from slipping.
+- Tie off extension or straight ladders at the top and secure bottom to prevent them from slipping.

 - Set up barricades and warning signs when using a ladder in a doorway or passageway.